 2.3 Are our New Year’s resolutions similar to those of French people?

-- Optional: students read Le Petit Journal (01.01.2019) about New Year’s resolutions.
+- Students read Le Petit Journal (01.01.2021) about New Year’s resolutions.
 This reading should feel easy to students as the article is written in comprehensible language, using phrases students have been exposed to.
 (Interpretive reading)

-- Using the Infographic and LPJ article, students create a simple Venn Diagram to compare and contrast their class’ New Year’s resolutions to those of French people.
-This is a great to have Novice students think critically using language at their level!
+- Using the Infographic and the PJF article, students create a simple Venn Diagram to compare and contrast their class’ New Year’s resolutions to those of French people.
+This is a great tool to have Novice students think critically using language at their level!
 As I was reminded at my regional conference this past fall, “Novice learners are not Novice thinkers” (Jennifer Kilmore, EMC Publishing).
-Use slide 15 as a template.
+Use slide 17 as a template.
 (Interpretive reading, Presentational writing)

 - Optional: Students exchange about their findings with a partner